In late 2014, Jordyn started to complain about aches and pains.

 Since she was a competitive gymnast, her doctor thought it was related to a sports injury.
 But then Jordyn developed a persistent fever and was often in tears because she felt so bad.

 About 3,000 children and adolescents are diagnosed with ALL in the U.S. each year, making this blood cancer the most common childhood cancer.

 Within a week, Jordyn was referred to St. Jude Children’s Research Hospital.
-St. Jude has helped increase the survival rates for ALL from 4 percent before opening in 1962 to 94 percent today.
-At St. Jude, Jordyn is undergoing two-and-a-half years of chemotherapy.
+St. Jude has helped increase the survival rates for ALL from 4% before opening more than 50 years ago, to 94% today.